pauljohnston2025/breadcrumb-garmin-light-weight/readme.md

 Intended for use with round watches, but will work on others (might not look the best though).
 Some watches/devices with touch support will be able switch between elevation and track view during activity.

 Donations are always welcome, but not required: paypal.me/pauljohnston2025

+Settings:

+Garmin has an issue with array settings where they cannot be modified by the connect iq app it appears to be a known issue, but unlikely to be solved.
+Per route settings should be edited from the wath only, attempts to edit them from the connect iq settings page will likely break until garmin fix the issue.

+Garmin also do not seem to show any of the descriptions anymore, so here they are:

+Most settings should be prety obvious, or can be playe with to find out what they do.
+The complicated ones are.

+Scale: Pixels per meter 0 to use the distance specified by `Meters Around User` in the `Zoom At Pace` menu

+Zoom At Pace:
+Map will automatically zoom when moving or stopped, can be disabled by manually settings scale

+Meters Around User: how far to render around the user when zoomed in
+Speed: How fast the user needs to be moving in order to trigger zoom changes.
+You could set this to a really high value if you do not want zoom to occur. and then configure `Meters Around User` to the desired value.

+Maps:
+Choose these values wisely.
+Too big = crash, too small = crash or slow performance.

+Tile Url: Should be 'http://127.0.0.1:8080' for companion app or template eg. 'https://a.tile.opentopomap.org/{z}/{x}/{y}.png'.
+Tile Size: Tile size should be a multiple of 256 for best results.
+The tile size in pixels loaded from the companion app or other source.
+Should be 256 if using a template.
+There are known issues with settings it smaller (performance baing a big one), but it does work on some devices.
+Tile Layer Max: The maximum tile layer that can be fetched.
+Tile Layer Min: The maximum tile layer that can be fetched.
+Tile Cache Size: The number of tiles to store locally in memory.
+Max Pending Web Requests: The macx number of tile fetch requests we can have quued ready to be sent.
+Disable Maps After X Failures: Maps wil be auto matically disabled if this many tile fetch requests fail.
+0 - unlimited Fixed Latitude: The latitude to render (must also set longitude) Fixed Longitude: The longitude to render (must also set latitude)

+Set both latitude and longitude to 0 to disable fixed position and use the current location.

+Colours: Should be set to a vali hex code AARRGGBB not all are required eg. FF00 will render as green

 Target User: Hikers, backpackers, cyclists, trail runners, and outdoor enthusiasts seeking a flexible navigation tool for their Garmin watches.
 Especially valuable for users with Garmin devices that do not have built-in map support.
 Suitable for both on- and off-grid exploration, with customizable maps and route following capabilities.